japoveda10/DesignAndAnalysisOfAlgorithmsProjects/Activity/README.md

 This project has 2 parts:
 1. **Implements a linear search with ceirtanty using interfaces**

-Algorithm is the class that implements an interface called Predicate.
+`Algorithm` is the class that implements an interface called `Predicate`.
 The iterator to use is the prime numbers iterator.

 2. **Ways to traverse a matrix**